sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 ### Presenting media

-When in standby, the media presentation screen displays the background image as configured in the settings, or a black background if no background image was provided.
+When in standby, the media presentation screen will display the background image that is configured in the settings.
+If no background image has been configured, then JWMMF will attempt to automatically display the yeartext on Windows computers.

+<blockquote>For automatic yeartext display to work properly, JW Library needs to have been used at least once to display the yeartext on an external monitor.
+Note that this feature has only been tested on Windows computers.</blockquote>

+If all else fails, a black background will be displayed when on standby.

 To play media, press the ▶️ (play) button for the file you'd like.
 To hide the media, press the ⏹️ (stop) button.
 A video can be paused and played if necessary; note that for videos, the stop button must be pressed **twice** to prevent accidentally stopping a video while it is playing.